jeesusonherraturku/cascading_dropdown_html_example/README.md

-I also have another page to try it out, that is for specific purpose(reading Bible) that I'm slowly adding more chapter.
+I also have another page where I use this code, which is for specific purpose(reading Bible).
+Im slowly adding more chapters to my Bible page.
 It also has updated JavaScript code.

-Try:
+If you are interested:

 https://jeesusonherraturku.github.io/Raamattu/